PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 Before we begin to explain the inner workings of the graphics demonstration program (grDemo), you should be familiar with its basic operation.
-First, print out the listing for the \'grDemo\' source file, which is located in the Demo folder.
+First, print out the listing for the 'grDemo' source file, which is located in the Demo folder.
 You will need to follow along with the source code listing to understand the discussions in this lesson.
 It will also be helpful if you have handy a printout of the following